 - Difficulty attracting media attention

 The first step in finding product-market fit is to develop a bank of robust customer and market insights.
-Developing insight should ideally be done by analysing existing market research, the competitive landscape, consulting with regulatory bodies, benchmarking the performance of similar businesses and, approximating the total size of the market among other things.
+In an ideal world, developing insight should be done by analysing existing market research, the competitive landscape, consulting with regulatory bodies, benchmarking the performance of similar businesses and, approximating the total size of the market among other things.

-Insight from social networking platforms like Facebook, Instagram and Twitter can help businesses understand the need for a product, service or even sometimes surface insight on the problem that the business’s product is trying to solve.
+Insight from social networking platforms like Facebook, Instagram and Twitter can help businesses understand the need for a product or service.
+Sometimes, insight can be gained around a problem that the business’s product is trying to solve.
 Analysing social media insight can empower businesses to know the exact approach required to launch into the market.

-There is a multitude of sources from which businesses can develop this insight including forums and review sites.
+There is a multitude of resources from which businesses can develop this insight.
 When brands understand what their target customers expect and how consumers want the product to work, they can make key decisions which can provide better product-market fit.

 Steps to achieving product market fit